shubhamsalunkhe16/Hotel-Billing-System/README.md

 # Hotel-Billing-System
-■ simple console based application based on basic concepts ■ select options for the order
+■ simple console application based on basic concepts
+■ select options for the order
 ■ get bill